eisneim/gortfolio/README.md

 the goal is to create an awesome & easy to use portfolio site for Designer / Artist / Developer
 using:
  - Golang as backend
- - AngularJS as frontend MV* framework
+ - ReactJS as frontend  framework
  - Mongodb as database
  - Gulp as build tool